Losing social licence is an existential threat to international education.

 High satisfaction translates into advocacy.
 Those who are very satisfied are far more likely to actively recommend their experience to other students.

 Why are these experiences so powerful?
 Because the outcomes go far beyond academic credit.
-Globally, students report significant growth in personal growth and self-awareness (95%), communication and interpersonal skills (88%) and cultural competency and global awareness (86%).
+Globally, students report significant gains in personal growth and self-awareness (95%), communication and interpersonal skills (88%) and cultural competency and global awareness (86%).
 These qualities position students as credible voices for cross-cultural understanding and global mindedness.

 As miXabroad CEO Emily O’Callaghan emphasises: “Education abroad alumni are natural advocates, with stories of connection, resilience and cultural learning.
 Providers that deliver deeply satisfying experiences see students become champions for education abroad.”

-Jacinda Ardern and Penny Wong took part in education abroad.
+3. Identify your strongest voices and help them be heardJacinda Ardern and Penny Wong took part in education abroad.
 That experience changed their lives, and they went on to change the world.

 – Professor Betty Leask

-For miXabroad, this is at the heart of what we do.
+For miXabroad, the health of the international education community is at the heart of what we do.
 We’ll keep gathering the data, sharing the insights and helping institutions strengthen experiences across preparation, support and community connection.
 And we’ll keep encouraging the sector to champion the people who can tell the story best.

 Interested in how you can leverage your student voice to improve programs and promote value?
 Get in touch.